-The TDS Oscilloscope provides file utilities and a floppy disk drive for saving hardcopies, setups, and waveforms.
+The TDS Oscilloscope provides file utilities and a floppy disk drive (and optional hard disk) for saving hardcopies, setups, and waveforms.
 This section describes how to manage (delete, rename, etc.) these files using the file system.
-Read the sections listed under To Find More Information on page 3-125 for information on saving hardcopies, setups, and waveforms.
+Read the sections listed under To Find More Information on page 3-180 for information on saving hardcopies, setups, and waveforms.